 With that verse in mind, I want to spread the “the fragrance of the knowledge of him” by giving Reformert that peculiar “aroma of Christ,” which means that it should smell like the putrid stench of death to those who are perishing, and the delightful scent of life to those who are being saved.
 Therefore, I will “speak in Christ” by writing articles about the truth in love, seasoning the offering with the salt of grace, and sprinkling the altar with the blood of peace, like a good Levite (Eph.
 4:15; Col. 4:6; Lev.
 2:13; 7:14).
 Next, I will sacrifice the article on the altar, through Jesus Christ, in the hope that it will be a pleasing aroma to the Lord (Phil.
 4:18; Acts 10:4).

 Hopefully, I will be successful, and this blog will be a pleasing aroma to you also.
 If not, and instead, you think that it smells like a rancid ham that has been left out for too long, let’s hope that there is something wrong with my writing and not with your soul.

 So, which is it?
 Does there seem to be some new life and vitality here, or is there only death and decay?
 Do you see the “Temple of the Living God” in these words?
 Or do you only see the old-fashioned “grandparent church”?

 Finally, as you may have noticed, I gave you a complete article rather than a short and spiffy About page.
 Why is that?
-Well, I thought it would be a little more interesting to give you a sample of my writing to let you know what to expect here.
+Well, I thought it would be a little more interesting to give you a sample of the writing to let you know what to expect here.
 In this article, I mentioned some of the key topics which are near and dear to my heart, including: